GregorR/style/CONTRACTIONS.md

 How many proscriptions of contractions tell you not to use the word “none”?
 Not one of them.
-Hundreds of words in English are contractions which no one cares to ban: none, never, neither, altogether, already, alright, albeit, and beware, to name eight which predate the advent of the apostrophe; smog, modem, and codec, to name three which follow it.
+Hundreds of words in English are contractions which no one cares to ban: none, never, neither, altogether, already, alright, albeit, also, always, and beware, to name ten which predate the advent of the apostrophe;
+ampersand, cosine, smog, modem, and codec, to name five which follow it.
 Proscriptions of contractions are ignorant of the very thing they proscribe, only banning contractions which happen to contain apostrophes.
 Even if we rewrite the rule as “don't use contractions that contain apostrophes”, there's a flaw in that proscription too, since the genitive (possessive) form, “ 's”, arose as a contraction as well.
 All apostrophes are contractions, but not all contractions use apostrophes.

 Some contractions are positive, useful advances in language, as they eliminate ambiguity.
 The verb “to have” typically indicates possession, but is also used